Polycrystalline Diamond Products

 Polycrystalline diamond wire-drawing die blanks

-As is the case with NDP’s diamond and cBN grit products, NDP works with selected partners to develop new and tailored PDC and PCD products to meet the performance, quality and cost targets that help improve the business economics and value for the customers we service.
+As is the case with NDP’s diamond and cBN grit products, NDP works with selected partners to identify and develop new and tailored PCD and other polycrystalline products to meet the performance, quality and cost targets that help improve the business economics and value for the customers we service.

 The cutting and wear behaviour of SynPak materials can be engineered, by the design and the choice of micron diamond, additives and growth conditions, to optimise the performance of the material for each application.

-PCD has a maximum working temperature of 700ºC in air; beyond this temperature the PCD will thermally degrade, especially when machining ferrous materials.
-For higher temperature applications, NanoPak thermally stable polycrystalline diamond provides an excellent alternative to conventional PCD.
+PCD has a maximum working temperature of 700ºC in air; beyond this temperature the PCD will start to thermally degrade, especially when machining ferrous materials.
+For higher temperature applications, NanoPak thermally stable, SiC-cemented polycrystalline diamond provides an excellent alternative to conventional PCD.